Youth Ambassador Harvey explores the cost of attending interview and gives some handy tips and insights to interviews.

 Before attending long-distance job interviews, ensure that you have all the facts before you book those all-important train tickets.
 Moreover, if you are successful in applying for a job and you do gain an interview with the employer, read and re-read the job advert to make sure it really does appeal to you and is something you’d like to move into.
 You don’t want to waste their time or your own.
 One student I worked with earlier this year had travelled to Edinburgh for a job-interview with another large banking organisation, only to find that when she arrived, it wasn’t the job that she had imagined it to be – envisage how discouraging an experience like that would be.

 It’s useful to know that many employers will agree to do long-distance initial interviews over Skype or FaceTime, it’s worth asking before you agree to visit them.
 I’m not saying that graduates should turn down job interviews but if you don’t feel you can justify spending vast amounts on travelling to interviews, ask the employer if they will cover or contribute towards your travel costs or interview over Skype or FaceTime in the first instance.
-Plus, if the employer is asking you to travel at peak times, don’t be afraid to ask for a different date as most will understand – if they don’t, is that really the company you want to be working for?

 If you are having an interview over Skype or FaceTime, don’t forget to prepare in the same way as you would for a normal interview – it’s easy to forget that these are still serious interviews, dress to impress.